 On successfully completing the module students will be able to:

-Understand the main points of clear standard speech on familiar matters regularly encountered in work, school, leisure, etc..
+Understand the main points of clear standard speech on familiar matters regularly encountered in work, school, and leisure;

 Deal with most situations likely to arise whilst travelling in an area where the language is spoken and enter unprepared into conversation on topics that are familiar, of personal interest or pertinent to everyday life (e.g. family, hobbies, work, travel and current events);

-Write simple connected texts on topics which are familiar or of personal interest, incl. letters, describing experiences and impressions;
+Write simple connected texts on topics that are familiar or of personal interest, including letters, describing experiences and impressions;

 Demonstrate improved confidence in the interpretation of texts in another language.

 Back to top